madetech/handbook/roles/_delivery_manager.md

 # Delivery Manager

-**Work as part of a Delivery Team to ensure the team is able to deliver at their full potential.**
+Work as part of a Delivery Team to make sure the team is able to deliver successful projects.

 ## What does the job entail?